tuwaiq-ios/project10-week09-solo/README.md

 To search for cafes and add comments to them ..

 ### Features List:
-// Add your project feature list
-- Feature 1
-- Feature 2
+- Register an account and control the profile
+- Search available cafes

 ### Structure:
 // Add your project screens/models/views/cells